ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 <hr>
 ### Results and Comparisons
 Using the model that I have made led to an optimal solution to the problem.
-Apart from having the maximum compatibility possible (using the metric previously presented), the problem also tackled the imbalancements in the previous allocation.
+Apart from having the maximum compatibility possible (using the metric previously presented), the problem also tackled the imbalances in the previous allocation.

 The average time is 60 (in the scale of time mentioned in data production).
-However, before using the model, the standard deviation of each advisors time was 11.65, which was reduced to 0.8 .
-In addition, the number of students for each advisor standard deviation was 1.18 and ended up being 0.5.
+However, before using the model, the standard deviation of each advisor's time was 11.65, which was reduced to 0.8.
+In addition, the number of students for each advisor's standard deviation was 1.18 and ended up being 0.5.

-In summary, the modeling was able to distribute the students maximizing the compatibility and balancing the job for each advisor, since they all get paid the same.
+In summary, the modeling was able to distribute the students to maximizing the compatibility and balancing the job for each advisor, since they all get paid the same.

 > The optimization code can be found [here](https://github.com/ItamarRocha/Operations-Research/tree/master/projects/medway)
 <hr>